 - Newly opened Feges BBQ is Houston’s newest BBQ spot.
 It’s run by husband and wife team Patrick and Erin Peges and offers a new approach to barbecue, combining traditional flavors with modern interpretations.
 (Located in Greenway Plaza, in the Greenway/Upper Kirby neighborhood, Houston, Texas)

 - For some of the best in Texas briskets, try Snow’s, about an hour from Austin.
-Plan to get their early if you want to avoid the lines, and bring your own beer as it’s not sold there.
-Their pit master (Tootsie Tomanetz) is a semifinalist for the James Beard award this year.
-Its a hoot and a step back to the 1960s, complete with electric knives with avocado colored handles and hair nets.
+Plan to get there early if you want to avoid the lines, and bring your own beer as it’s not sold there.
+Their pit master (Tootsie Tomanetz) was a semifinalist for the James Beard Award in 2018.
+It’s a hoot and a step back to the 1960s, complete with electric knives with avocado-colored handles and hair nets.
 (516 Main Street, Lexington, Texas)

 - Taking up its residence in a refurbished gas station in Wyoming’s mountain town of Casper, Wyoming, HQ BBQ is thought to be the best BBQ in Wyoming.
-Local favorites include hickory-smoked dishes that include ribs, chicken, brisket and pulled pork.
-The kicker on their BBQ dishes is the sides that come with, including the creamiest macaroni and cheese.
+Local favorites include hickory-smoked dishes that include ribs, chicken, brisket, and pulled pork.
+The kicker on their BBQ dishes is the sides that come with them, including the creamiest macaroni and cheese.
 (70 S. Curtis Street, Evansville, Wyoming)